 Frequently Asked Questions

-If you need answers to other questions or need to ask about a specific plan and benefits please call the Member Advocate number from 8 a.m. to 6 p.m.
+If you need answers to other questions, or need to ask about a specific plan and benefits, please call a Member Advocate from 8 a.m. to 6 p.m.
 Monday through Friday at the phone number listed on your ID card.

 What if I have questions?